Henry Cabot Lodge Jr.

-Henry Cabot Lodge Jr. (July 5, 1902 – February 27, 1985) was an American diplomat and Republican Party politician who represented Massachusetts in the United States Senate and served as United States Ambassador to the United Nations in the administration of President Dwight D. Eisenhower.
+Henry Cabot Lodge Jr. (July 5, 1902 – February 27, 1985) was an American diplomat and politician who represented Massachusetts in the United States Senate and served as United States Ambassador to the United Nations in the administration of President Dwight D. Eisenhower.
 In 1960, he was the Republican nominee for Vice President on a ticket with Richard Nixon, who had served two terms as Eisenhower's vice president.
-The Republican ticket narrowly lost to Democrats John F. Kennedy and Lyndon B. Johnson; Lodge later served as a diplomat in the administrations of Kennedy, Johnson, Nixon, and Gerald Ford and was a presidential contender in 1964.
+The Republican ticket narrowly lost to Democrats John F. Kennedy and Lyndon B. Johnson; Lodge later served as a diplomat in the administrations of Kennedy, Johnson, Nixon, and Gerald Ford.
+Lodge was a presidential contender in the 1964 primary campaign.

 Born in Nahant, Massachusetts, Lodge was the grandson of Senator Henry Cabot Lodge and the great-grandson of Secretary of State Frederick Theodore Frelinghuysen.
 After graduating from Harvard University, Lodge won election to the Massachusetts House of Representatives.
 He defeated Democratic governor James Michael Curley in 1936 to represent Massachusetts in the United States Senate.
 He resigned from the Senate in 1944 to serve in Italy and France during World War II.
 Lodge remained in the Army Reserve after the war and eventually rose to the rank of major general.
 In 1946, Lodge defeated incumbent Democratic Senator David I. Walsh to return to the Senate.